"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "What is it?"
 Amanda asked, scared, "What's wrong?"

 "Kyle!"
 Jessi breathed.

 "Something's wrong.
 He's – I've got to find him."

-She stood up suddenly, and grabbed every file she could find.
-She returned the computer and typed something in extremely fast – too fast for the bewildered Amanda to follow.
+She stood up quickly and started to grab every file she could find.
+She returned the computer and typed something on the keyboard incredibly quickly – too fast for the bewildered Amanda to follow.